bytecodealliance/wasmtime-py/CONTRIBUTING.md

 Alliance's [Code of Conduct] and [Organizational Code of Conduct].

-So far this extension has been written by folks who are primarily Rust programmers, so it's highly likely that there's some faux pas in terms of Python idioms.
-Feel free to create a PR to help make things more idiomatic if you see something!
+So far this extension has been written by folks who are primarily Rust programmers, so feel free to create a PR to help make things more idiomatic if you see something!

 ## Set Up

 You'll need to acquire a [Wasmtime] installation.
-The `wasmtime-py` package expects your platform's shared library to exist at `wasmtime/wasmtime.pyd`.
+The `wasmtime-py` package expects your platform's shared library to exist at `wasmtime/{host}/_{library}`.
 You can download the latest development version of Wasmtime by running a script in the top-level directory of the package's source (this is what CI does):

 [wasmtime]: https://wasmtime.dev/